markaww/workforce_research/README.md

 # Workforce research
-A tool to quickly obtain insights on a population, such as job, nationality, jobs and poll results
+A tool to quickly obtain insights on a population, such as job, nationality and poll results

 The population is composed of a poll study data base with 9.5k people from the EU who were interviewed about their position of the implementation of a universal basic income.
 The table contains three sources: